Do you like to throw money at different marketing channels, don’t get any results and don’t know why you didn’t get the expected results?

-This content can be made of ads you are running on different platforms, content in general, different web pages of your real estate website and also search results you appear on in search engines such as Google.
+This content can be made of ads you are running on different platforms, general content, different real estate website web pages, and search results you appear on in search engines such as Google.

 It is calculated by dividing the number of clicks you get by the number of impressions (ads shown, organic rankings shown, etc.).

-In paid digital advertising, a high click-through rate usually also means lower costs per click.
+A high click-through rate in paid digital advertising usually means lower costs per click.

 And in terms of Google organic rankings, it means that you have better chances to improve your rankings.